Jayteemighty/Rydah-Task/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the directory where you want to clone the repository.
+3. Check this https://testdriven.io/blog/django-rest-auth/ on how to create your Google developer console to access GOOGLE_CLIENT_SECRET for your .env file
 3. Use the following command to clone the repository:

    ```bash